Dysplasia epiphysealis hemimelica

 Azouz et al. has proposed the following classification:

-- generalised form: involving the whole limb from pelvis to foot
+generalized form: involves the whole limb from the pelvis to foot

 Typically shows an irregular mass with focal ossification arising from one side of the affected epiphysis 3.
 This can result in widening of the affected joint.